 Local representation is required for ENACOM certification and LARCG can provide Cert Holder Services if you don’t have a presence in Argentina.

-Argentina has a few restricted frequency bands such as the 800MHz band and UWB’s.
+Argentina has a few restricted frequency bands such as the 800MHz band and some Ultra-Wide Band frequencies.
 LARCG can help identify what technologies and frequencies are allowed for use in Argentina.

 Products Requiring ENACOM Approval:

 WiFi, Bluetooth devices

 There are labeling requirements with ENACOM that may apply depending on the type of equipment.